Find Affordable College Courses

 $2,070 Average Tuition & Fees

 Our 2023 rankings named Scottsdale Community College the best value school in Arizona for film, video and photographic arts students.
-Scottsdale Community College is a moderately-sized public school located in the rural area of Scottsdale.
+Scottsdale Community College is a medium-sized public school located in the rural area of Scottsdale.

 Read full report on Film, Video & Photographic Arts at Scottsdale Community College